 Congregations interested in refugee co-sponsorship begin by meeting with a Refugee Services staff member.
 Through a series of meetings, Refugee Services will help the congregation organize a co-sponsorship team, provide information about the needs and culture of the refugee family, and inform the team of the family’s arrival.
 Refugee Services matches a congregation with a refugee family overseas after assessing the team’s needs and capabilities.

-Once the refugees arrive, the co-sponsorship team works closely with a Refugee Services Resource Coordinator and the family’s caseworker, who serve as resources and guides through the resettlement process through weekly phone calls and monthly meetings.
+Once the refugees arrive, the co-sponsorship team works closely with the Refugee Services Volunteer and Outreach Specialist and the family’s caseworker, who serve as resources and guides through the resettlement process through weekly phone calls and monthly meetings.